 A felony under federal law is a crime that is punishable by a prison sentence of more than one year.* Under Virginia state law, a felony is an offense that is punishable with death or confinement in a state correctional facility.**

 ** Va.
 Code §18.2-8

-Domestic violence misdemeanor and Felony records are open to the public, but they are not always easy to access.
-If you know the exact courthouse where your abuser may have been convicted, you can go to the courthouse and ask the clerk of court for access to those records.
+Domestic violence misdemeanor and felony records are open to the public, but they are not always easy to access.
+If you know the exact courthouse where the abuser may have been convicted, you can go to the courthouse and ask the clerk of court for access to those records.

-Domestic violence misdemeanor and Felony records are also kept in the National Instant Criminal Background Check System (NCIS).
-However, no one other than law enforcement officials and licensed firearm sellers are allowed to search the NCIS.
-Your local police department may be willing to search NCIS for you if you ask, but they are not required to do so.
+Domestic violence misdemeanor and felony records are also kept in the National Instant Criminal Background Check System (NICS).
+However, no one other than law enforcement officials and licensed firearm sellers are allowed to search the NICS.
+Your local police department may be willing to search NICS for you if you ask, but they are not required to do so.